Illustration showing a beginner deadlifting to failure with a rounded back.

 Beginners Gain Muscle Faster When Lifting to Failure

-So with intermediate lifters, stopping shy of failure is ideal for stimulating muscle growth.
-With beginners, though, things change.
 Beginners aren’t lifting with great technique, their weights aren’t very heavy yet, and they aren’t very good at contracting their muscles.
 As a result, by stopping too far away from failure, they might fail to adequately challenge their muscles, reducing the amount of muscle growth they stimulate with each set.
-That’s why research on beginners often shows a benefit to lifting all the way to failure (studystudystudystudy).

 Illustration of a skinny ectomorph doing the bench press with long arms and a thin ribcage.